Manonedde/High_frequency_MRI_database/docs/source/results/fiber_population_consistency.rst

 See section `Fiber population analysis <https://high-frequency-mri-database-supplementary.readthedocs.io/en/latest/pipeline/fiber_population.html>`_ for the method.

-Only graphics for ICC are shown.
-The within-variability and between-variability graphs can be downloaded here:
+ICC, intra and inter variability are shown only for a few bundles.
+The others are available for download here:

  :download:`Fiber population - Whole Intra Class correlation<../download/fiber_whole_icc.zip>`